ubc-stat-grad/ubc-stat-grad.github.io/hangouts.markdown

 ## Upcoming events:

+- [September 3, 2022] The Department of Statistics Day Trip will take place on Saturday, September 3rd at Lynn Canyon park!
+Please [fill out the form](https://forms.gle/NsiJuHiKVbQvaViu8) if you are interested.
 - [July 17, 2022] We'll have an outdoors picnic on Sunset Beach&mdash;bring
 your own pizza!
 - [July 16, 2022] Let's go to The Vancouver Symphony Orchestra's